 What is the P1 Visa?

-The P1 visa is a visa that is issued to athletes who are individuals or in a team to go to the U.S to compete, promote themselves or their team and sport, as well as participate in various athletic programs.
+The P1 visa is issued to athletes who are individuals or in a team to participate in various athletic programs in the U.S and to promote themselves or their team and sport.
 Additionally, it is also designed for entertainers, whether they are individuals or in a group to participate in various entertainment programs, competitions, or other activities.
-Entertainment groups could for example be the circus.
+Entertainment groups could, for example, be the circus.

 Since there are two groups of people targeted by the P1 visa, it is divided in two visas: